 - 1. Be a high school graduate or equivalent with a GPA of 2.00 or higher. - a.
-Students from recognized and accredited colleges, who at the time of graduating from high school or the equivalent had a GPA of less than 2.00 and who have been college students for the equivalent of one (1) year with a GPA of a minimum of 2.00 may apply for admission and receive course credit from MTC/MTIech Tech College. - b.
-Students from recognized and accredited colleges, who at the time of graduating from high school or its equivalent had a GPA of less than 2.00 and has graduated from a technical program with an average of 2.00, can solicit admission and credits transfer in our Institution.

-- 2. Duly filled out Admission Application and \$40.00 admission fee, which expires after one year. - 3.
+Students from recognized and accredited colleges, who at the time of graduating from high school or the equivalent had a GPA of less than 2.00 and who have been college students for the equivalent of one (1) year with a GPA of a minimum of 2.00 may apply for admission and transfer credits to Mech Tech College. - b.
+Students from recognized and accredited colleges, who at the time of graduating from high school or its equivalent had a GPA of less than 2.00 and has graduated from a technical program with an average of 2.00, can solicit admission and credits transfer in our Institution. - 2.
+Duly filled out Admission Application and \$40.00 admission fee, which expires after one year. - 3.
 Original official High School Transcript. - 4.
 Original PVA-3 Vaccination certificate (applicants under 21 years of age).

 To be admitted, a candidate must have a high school diploma.
-If the candidate graduated from an accelerated high school equivalency program, the minimum age required is 16 years.
+If the candidate graduated from an accelerated high school equivalency program, the minimum age for admissions is 16.